HashiCraft/securing-kubernetes/docs/execute_hack.md

 ```

 Eventhough we do not see a command prompt, we do still have a full shell available to us.
-Lets test this by listing the files in the current directory.
+Let's test this by listing the files in the current directory.

 ```shell
 ls -lha